rust-pcap/pcap/CONTRIBUTING.md

 ## Code coverage

+The current code coverage for the `main` branch is automatically published on every push to `main` on https://rust-pcap.github.io/pcap/.

 ### Pre-requisites

 To obtain code coverage locally you will need the nightly compiler toolchain, [compatible LLVM coverage tools](https://doc.rust-lang.org/rustc/instrument-coverage.html#installing-llvm-coverage-tools), and [`grcov`](https://github.com/mozilla/grcov).